Homer's bust

 Harma

-The location of Harma (2.499) was on the Thebes-Chalcis (Thivas-Chalkidas) road near Mycalessus (Mykalessos) according to Strabo and Pausanias.
+The location of Harma (Iliad, 2.499) was on the Thebes-Chalcis (Thivas-Chalkidas) road near Mycalessus (Mykalessos) according to Strabo and Pausanias.
 It was a deserted village in Strabo's day (9.2.11) and in ruins in Pausanias's (9.19.4).
 One possible site is a 290-metre hill one kilometre north of the Thebes-Chalcis road, and about three kilometres north-east of Mycalessus.
 Some scholars seem to describe a location, not precisely given, that differs from that on this hill, for example: "The summit, at the south end of the hill is enclosed by a wall of polygonal masonry" (Hope Simpson) which was not seen.
 The summit is mostly covered in scrub.
 The modern town called Harma is three kilometres south of the Thebes-Chalcis road, and seven kilometres south-west of Mycalessus.
 It is not on the Thebes-Chalcis road.

 Locations: 38°23'18" N 23°29'14" E (hill near Thebes-Chalcis road), 38°21'05.1"N 23°29'08.8"E (modern Harma)